Systoles in translation surfaces: Introduction

 In the context of area one translation surfaces, while the characterization of global maxima for $\mathrm{Sys}$ seems to have been known for some time in the mathematic community, the existence of local maxima was unknown.
-We provide explicit examples of local maxima that are not global in each stratum with no marked points and genus $g\geq 3$.
-We also study the relation between the (locally) maximal values of the function $\mathrm{Sys}$ and the big number of shortest saddle connections.
+We provide explicit examples of local maxima that are not global in each stratum with genus $g=2$ with marked points or $g\geq 3$.
+We also study the relation between the (locally) maximal values of the function $\mathrm{Sys}$ and the (locally) maximal number of shortest saddle connections.

 The paper is organized as follows.
 In Section~2, we give some general background on translation surfaces.

 In Section~3, we study global maxima of the function $\mathrm{Sys}$ for area one translation surfaces.
 We prove the following theorem (see Theorem~\ref{th:max:sys}):